 The works were divided by 20th Street into north and south districts and as far as possible this natural boundary line has been followed in the separation of the alternating and direct current distributions.
 The south works consists mainly of machine shops and forms the direct current district while the north works is principally devoted to plate work and forms the alternating current district.
-There is however a certain amount of unavoidable overlap which is taken care of by one feeder running to each works and looped through all departments to provide for portable tools, etc.
+There is however a

-&lt;sup>36 Pacific Service Magazine, VIII (June1916), 4-5.
+38 Pacific Service Magazine, VIII (June1916), 4-5.

-Pacific Service Magazine, VIII (June1916), 4-6.
+39 Pacific Service Magazine, VIII (June1916), 4-6.

-&lt;sup>40 Journal of Electricity, Power, and Gas, XXXI, November 15, 1913, p.
+40 Journal of Electricity, Power, and Gas, XXXI, November 15, 1913, p.
 439.